 The Emerald Isle, the name that perfectly describes Ireland’s otherworldly landscapes and natural wonders, is every walker’s paradise.
-And what better way to explore this paradise and fulfill your wanderlust than by planning a self-guided walking holiday?
+And what better way to explore this paradise and fulfil your wanderlust than by planning a self-guided walking holiday?
 You’re free to choose your own pace, make your own decisions, and pick your travel buddies.
-Plus, there’s no need to tire yourself out searching for accommodation, places to eat, and things to do, or figuring out train and bus schedules.
+Plus, there’s no need to tire yourself out searching for accommodation, places to eat, and things to do or figuring out train and bus schedules.
 Sounds like your cup of tea?
 Here are some tips from Footfalls for planning a self-guided walking tour in Ireland.

 Ready to plan your self-guided walking tour in Ireland?
 Here are some of our best tips!

 Choose your itinerary

 First, you need to figure out where you would like to go.
 Luckily, when planning a self-guided trip to Ireland, you’re spoiled for choice.
 From the buzzing hubs rich in history, along with Ireland’s natural wonders of the Aran Islands, Giants’ Causeway, and the Cliffs of Moher, with ample opportunity to stretch your legs and enjoy the wild and rugged natural beauty along the way, your path could take you virtually anywhere.
 It is especially true if you treat yourself to a private, customised walking tour.